 Most sites should work well with third-party cookies disabled.
 Do bear in mind, though, that in a few instances, some functions (provided by third parties) may not work properly in some sites.

 An example is the ‘recaptchas’ from Google.
 With disabled third-parties cookies, recaptchas do not work -they do not remember your choices, so they keep asking you to solve one captcha after another.

 This site has easy-to-follow instructions on how to disable third-party cookies in each browser.

 Websites use statistics to know how they are performing.
 They may want to know how many visitors they have each day or which of their pages are most popular.

 We use statistics.
 The data we collect is instantly anonymized.
 That means we do not know who visited our site, only that someone, who lives in x country, did.

 None of this information can be used to identify you.

-We use the services of Google Analytics and Clicky Analytics.
-They set cookies on the visitor’s browser.
+We use the services of Google Analytics, which sets cookies on the visitor’s browser.

 Google Analytics offers many options when it comes to configuring one’s account with them.
 We have configured ours so that even the anonymized data of our visitors is not used by Google for their products and services.